aristanetworks/metron/metron-sensors/fastcapa/README.md

 #### Install Librdkafka

-The probe has been tested with [Librdkafka 0.9.4](https://github.com/edenhill/librdkafka/releases/tag/v0.9.4).

 1. Choose an installation path.
 In this example, the libs will actually be installed at `/usr/local/lib`; note that `lib` is appended to the prefix.
     ```
     export RDK_PREFIX=/usr/local